-These tables and figure show that the between run or between period standard deviation for the asphalt surfaces is highest for the 2014, 2015, 2017, 2018, 2019 and 2020 survey years, and lowest in 2012.
-In addition it can be seen that for four of the ten years, the between period standard deviation for the concrete lengths (and for the asphalt sections in 2011 and 2012) is lower than the between run standard deviation criteria from the accreditation trials (3 SR).
-This suggests that the variation seen on the concrete sites (and on the asphalt sites in 2011 and 2012) is likely to be mainly or solely caused by normal machine variation.
+These tables and figure show that the between run or between period standard deviation for the asphalt surfaces is highest for the 2014, 2015, 2017, 2018, 2019, 2020 and 2021 survey years, and lowest in 2012.
+In addition, it can be seen that for three of the ten years, the between period standard deviation for the concrete lengths (and for the asphalt sections in 2012) is lower than the between run standard deviation criteria from the accreditation trials (3 SR).
+This suggests that the variation seen on the concrete sites in these years (and on the asphalt sites in 2012) is likely to be mainly or solely caused by normal machine variation.